Meltdown: Circuits and Bifurcations in Point-Cloud-Conditioned 3D Diffusion Transformers

-We introduce the failure phenomenon, Meltdown, in Section \ref{sec:Meltdown}.
-In Section \ref{sec:MI}, we analyze Meltdown from the perspective of mechanistic interpretability.
-Section \ref{sec:power_remap_main} introduces our method, \texttt{PowerRemap} and presents results for it on the GSO and SimJEB datasets.
-Finally, we link Meltdown to diffusion dynamics in Section \ref{sec:diffusion-dynamics} and discuss on current limitations in Section \ref{sec:discussion}.
+We introduce the failure phenomenon, Meltdown, in Section~\ref{sec:Meltdown}.
+In Section~\ref{sec:MI}, we analyze Meltdown from the perspective of mechanistic interpretability.
+Section~\ref{sec:power_remap_main} introduces our method, \texttt{PowerRemap}, and presents results on the GSO and SimJEB datasets.
+Finally, we link Meltdown to diffusion dynamics in Section~\ref{sec:diffusion-dynamics} and discuss current limitations in Section~\ref{sec:discussion}.

-\section{Failure Phenomenon: Meltdown}
+\section{Failure phenomenon: Meltdown}

-In this work, we investigate two state-of-the-art diffusion transformers for 3D shape generation, namely \textsc{WaLa} \citep{sanghi2024waveletlatentdiffusionwala} and \textsc{Make-a-Shape} \citep{hui2024makeashapetenmillionscale3dshape}.
-Such models can generate surfaces from several input modalities, including point clouds, thus solving the \emph{surface reconstruction} task: given a set $\mathcal{P}=\{p_i\}_{i=1}^N\subset \mathcal{S} \subset \mathbb{R}^3$ of $N$ points sampled from an underlying surface $\mathcal{S}$, the model $G$ should reconstruct a surface consistent with the input and approximating the underlying surface $G(\mathcal{P}) \approx \mathcal{S}$.
+In this work, we investigate two leading open-weight point-cloud-conditioned 3D diffusion transformers, namely \textsc{WaLa} \citep{sanghi2024waveletlatentdiffusionwala} and \textsc{Make-a-Shape} \citep{hui2024makeashapetenmillionscale3dshape}.
+Such models can generate surfaces from point clouds, thus solving the \emph{surface reconstruction} task: given a set $\mathcal{P}=\{p_i\}_{i=1}^N\subset \mathcal{S} \subset \mathbb{R}^3$ of $N$ points sampled from an underlying surface $\mathcal{S}$, the model $G$ should reconstruct a surface consistent with the input and approximating the underlying surface $G(\mathcal{P}) \approx \mathcal{S}$.
 In many real-world scenarios (e.g., fast scene capture), $N$ can be small, i.e. the point cloud is \emph{sparse}.

 As illustrated in Figure \ref{fig:discover_Meltdown}, we observe that there exist two sparse point clouds $\mathcal{P},\mathcal{Q}$ that are close in the input space, but the corresponding outputs differ severely: $G(\mathcal{P})$ is a connected surface while $G(\mathcal{Q})$ is a fragmented ``speckle'' of disconnected pieces.
-We will refer to this sudden catastrophic fracture as Meltdown.
+We will refer to this sudden catastrophic fracture as \emph{Meltdown}.